Authorization to Release Information

 In order to have information released via phone, fax or email to the Party to Whom Information will be Released, a personal identification number (PIN) of at least four-digits must be assigned by the student.
 The Party to Whom Information will be Released must identify this PIN to receive student information.
 Additionally, the Office of Disability Services, in accordance with FERPA and the Health Information Portability and Accountability Act (HIPAA), requires an additional signed release should a Parent/Guardian/Supporter wish to discuss a student’s disability-related information with an ODS Counselor.
 In order to have information released via phone, fax or email, the Office of Disability Services will reference this PIN.
-Both release forms, including our Statement of Confidentiality form (PDF), may be found on our Forms page.
+The Student Information Release Form may be found on our Forms page.

 An Open Letter to Parents of Students with Disabilities About to Enter College by Jane Jarrow